clickcaramel/PolyglotRocks/README.md

 jobs:
   translate:
-    # PolyglotRocks GitHub Action is designed to work on Linux-based runners.
+    # Polyglot GitHub Action is designed to work on Linux-based runners.
     runs-on: ubuntu-latest
     steps:
       # 1. Checkout latest version of your changes.